 Massey has even partnered with Tricycle Gardens to coordinate a Farm Stand several times a month outside of its downtown clinic in order to bring fresh produce to our patients, especially those who may not have access to it in their own communities.
 A grant from the McKesson Foundation allows eligible SNAP/EBT participants to receive $2 worth of produce for every $1 of benefits spent at the Farm Stand.

 Use the sign up button below to receive Health in Harmony, Massey's monthly integrative health newsletter.
 Visit our event calendar for dates and times of the Farm Stand and our free educational workshops.
 Please call (804) 828-8478 for more information about the program, workshops or other resources found on our integrative health resources page.

-Massey does not endorse all forms of complementary and alternative medicine.
-We only recommend therapies that are known to be safe and have the potential to improve health when used alongside, and never in place of, professional medical care.
-All cancer patients are advised to consult with their physician before starting any alternative or complementary therapy, as some therapies may interfere with medical care.
+Massey does not endorse all integrative and complementary practices.
+We only recommend those that are known to be safe and have the potential to improve health when used alongside, and never in place of, professional medical care.
+All cancer patients are advised to consult with their physician before starting any integrative practice, as some may interfere with medical care.